-II Digital Geographies Conference (Virtual)
+3rd Digital Geographies Conference

-(University of Washington)
+(University of Oxford)

 Institute of Geography and Spatial Planning - University of Lisbon